 ANNOUNCEMENT: Kraken now supports cryptocurrency futures trading.

 Kraken is a "spot market" exchange for you to buy and sell currencies "on the spot".
 Kraken also can extend margin to facilitate your ability to enter into spot purchases and sales of currencies on the Kraken spot market exchange with the use of “leverage.”
-To differentiate between the currencies you receive in spot transactions without margin and the currencies you receive in spot transactions on margin, we use the word of “balances” for the former, and “positions” for the latter.
+To differentiate between the currencies you receive in spot transactions without margin and the currencies you receive in spot transactions on margin, we use “balances” for the former, and “positions” for the latter.

 After executing a non-margined spot exchange between currencies, the corresponding balances are available to be exchanged again or withdrawn.